MarinaMurashev/blog/README.md

   * If you're deleting it, remember to also delete the reference to it at app/views/layouts/application.html.erb.
 Delete the line `<%= render "layouts/google_site_verification" %>`
 * Either delete, or modify to be specific to your needs, the google analytics code.
 It is located in the app/assets/javascripts/google_analytics.js
 * Update the About Me page to be relevant to you.
 Its location: app/views/pages/about.html.erb
-* Update the default url to your own.
+* Update the default url in production to your own.
 Change the line `config.action_mailer.default_url_options = { host: 'www.marinamurashev.com' }` in config/environments/production.rb
+* Update the default url in the SitemapGenerator configuration.
+Update the line `SitemapGenerator::Sitemap.default_host = 'http://www.marinamurashev.com'` in config/sitemap.rb